preethamks2016/FetchRewardsTest/README.md

 MILLER COORS, 10000, 1604239200000
 DANNON, 1000, 1604325600000
 ```
+Refer class: **AccountingService**.
 Points are spent starting from oldest timestamp.
-For 5000 spend points we use 100 points from Dannon, 200 from Unilever and rest from Miller resulting in final balances of:
+For 5000 spend points we use 100 points from Dannon, 200 from Unilever and rest from Miller resulting in final balances as shown below:
-Refer class: **AccountingService**
 ```
 {
     "UNILEVER": 0,